dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/synapse.md

 >* **Set `default_table_index_type` to `"clustered_columnstore_index"` if you want to change the default** (see [additional destination options](#additional-destination-options)).
 >* **CLUSTERED COLUMNSTORE INDEX tables do not support the `varchar(max)`, `nvarchar(max)`, and `varbinary(max)` data types.** If you don't specify the `precision` for columns that map to any of these types, `dlt` will use the maximum lengths `varchar(4000)`, `nvarchar(4000)`, and `varbinary(8000)`.
 >* **While Synapse creates CLUSTERED COLUMNSTORE INDEXES by default, `dlt` creates HEAP tables by default.** HEAP is a more robust choice, because it supports all data types and doesn't require conversions.
->* **When using the `staging-optimized` [`replace` strategy](../../general-usage/full-loading.md), the staging tables are always created as HEAP tables**—any configuration of the table index types is ignored.
+>* **When using the `insert-from-staging` [`replace` strategy](../../general-usage/full-loading.md), the staging tables are always created as HEAP tables**—any configuration of the table index types is ignored.
 The HEAP strategy makes sense for staging tables for reasons explained [here](https://learn.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-index#heap-tables).
+>* **When using the `staging-optimized` [`replace` strategy](../../general-usage/full-loading.md), the staging tables are already created with the configured table index type**, because the staging table becomes the final table.
 >* **`dlt` system tables are always created as HEAP tables, regardless of any configuration.** This is in line with Microsoft's recommendation that "for small lookup tables, less than 60 million rows, consider using HEAP or clustered index for faster query performance."
 >* Child tables, if any, inherent the table index type of their parent table.